brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 17 bht.md

 1. "The fruit of this peace has now been offered both to Jews and to Gentiles."
 2. "To save Gentiles as well as Jews was the design of our Savior's coming."
 3. "The gospel is the message of peace, by which God declares himself to be reconciled to us, and makes known his paternal love."

+### Philip Schaff:
+1. "And he came and preached (‘brought good tidings of’) peace."
+2. "The reference in ‘came’ cannot be to His coming in the flesh, since no such preaching took place then, but must be to some coming after His resurrection."
+3. "The repetition of the word ‘peace’ with both classes shows that it has here its complex sense, but with the emphasis resting on ‘peace with God.’"

 ### Archibald T. Robertson:
 1. "He gospelized peace" to both Jew and Gentile, "to the far off ones" and "to the nigh ones."